 Bowen’s Wharf is an adorable square on a scenic harbor with tons of quaint boutiques, cute cafes, and upscale restaurants in Downtown Newport.
+Although it’s touristy, Bowen’s Wharf is definitely one of the best things to do in Newport, RI.
 It’s a great place to walk around, and it offers an especially great atmosphere at night.
 We were there on a Wednesday night, and it felt like a weekend!

 Personally, I’d recommend grabbing some ice cream at Kilwin’s across the street and strolling down Bowen’s Wharf during sunset.
 It’s a great place to explore!